 Obtaining a Card

-In order to meet social distancing guidelines as set forth by UMBC, CDC, OSHA, as well as local and state authorities, all students, faculty, and staff who are approved for campus access during the Spring 2021 semester must schedule an appointment to receive their Campus Card.
+In order to meet social distancing guidelines as set forth by UMBC, CDC, OSHA, as well as local and state authorities, all students, faculty, and staff who are approved for campus access must schedule an appointment to receive their Campus Card.
 All photos must be submitted through our online photo upload portal.
 Additional instructions on uploading a photo can be found here.

 As a reminder, all students, faculty, and staff will need to first upload a photo for their Campus Card.
 Please note, a form of valid (non-expired), government-issued photo ID, such as a driver’s license or passport, will be required in order to receive your Campus Card.